Emergency Dentistry – Lewisville, TX

 Gently rinse the mouth with warm water to clean it, and try to recover as many pieces of the tooth that you can, putting them in a safe container.
 To prevent the remaining tooth from cutting the mouth, cover it with either some sugarless gum or dental wax.

-Find the tooth, give it a quick rinse, and try to place it back into its socket, holding it there by closing the mouth.
+Find the tooth, give it a quick rinse, and try to place it back into its socket, holding it in place by closing the mouth.
 Otherwise, you can keep it in a container with some milk or saltwater.
 You need to move fast in this situation as we can only replant a tooth within an hour or so of it being removed.

 Lost Filling / Crown